microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

 ## Start post-deployment automation

-Once your deployment is complete, you can open the Azure portal and see the Agora resources inside your resource group.
+Once your deployment is complete, you can open the Azure portal and see the Agora scenario resources inside your resource group.
 You will be using the _Agora-Client-VM_ Azure virtual machine to explore various capabilities of Agora.
 You will need to remotely access _Agora-Client-VM_.

   ![Screenshot showing all deployed resources in the resource group](./img/deployed_resources.png)